ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/03_AlphaFold_PAF/topology/README.md

 ## Overview

-This directory contains the topology and parameter files required to reproduce the **03_AlphaFold_PAF** molecular dynamics system.
+This directory contains the topology and parameter files required to reproduce the `03_AlphaFold_PAF` molecular dynamics system.

+The folder label `03_AlphaFold_PAF` corresponds to the **public AlphaFold-derived KDM5C receptor setup** used in the manuscript.
+This receptor setup is referred to as **PAF**.

-It includes the main topology file, ligand parameter files, ligand restraint files, and the local CHARMM36 force-field directory used during MD setup and simulation.
+This directory includes the main topology file, ligand parameter files, ligand restraint files, and the local CHARMM36 force-field directory used during MD setup and simulation.

 ---